Amélie de Montchalin: Career in the private sector

+Political career

 Before joining En Marche, Montchalin identified as on the political center-right.
 She has spoken of becoming disenchanted with François Fillon and of being inspired by Emmanuel Macron's reformist and pro-European stance, and also by what she perceives as his willingness to prioritize skills over political experience.
 In the 2017 legislative elections she was elected with 61.34% of the vote, defeating her opponent Françoise Couasse of the Union of Democrats and Independents.
 Turnout was low at 41.25%.

-She is a member of the Finance Commission (French: Commission des Finances), the parliamentary committee that scrutinises public spending.
+Montchalin was a member of the Finance Committee, the parliamentary body that scrutinises public spending.

-On 27 March 2019, she was appointed as Secretary of State for European Affairs, succeeding Nathalie Loiseau.
+On 27 March 2019, Montchalin was appointed as Secretary of State for European Affairs, succeeding Nathalie Loiseau.
 She served in this post until July 2020, when she was promoted to become Minister for Transformation and Public Service.
 She left the Borne government in July 2022 after her defeat at the 2022 French legislative election.